davidgillies/proj_docs/proj_docs/docs/python/basics.md

     x != y  # returns True when x and y are not equal. x < y
-    X >= y # greater than or equal to.
+    X >= y # greater than or equal to. str(x) # converts the number to a string.

+###Booleans
+Many functions return a boolean value i.e. True or False.
+You can set variables to be booleans too...

+    b = True

 ### Strings